Monotonicity of entropy for real multimodal maps: Isentropes in are contractible.

-We use the entropy increasing deformation $(t,T) \mapsto \ei_t(T)$ until $h_{top}(\ei_t(T)) = h_0$.
-But it is possible that only part of the phase space is responsible for reaching this entropy bound, while in other parts (namely in renormalization cycles, see definition below), plateaus have not been lifted ``sufficiently'' yet.
+We use the entropy increasing deformation $(T,t) \mapsto \Ei_t(T) = \ei_{t \cdot t_{max}(T)}(T)$ (with $t_{max}$ as in \eqref{eq:tmax} on page \pageref{eq:tmax}) until $h_{top}(\Ei_t(T)) = h_0$.
+But it is possible that only part of the phase space is responsible for reaching this entropy bound, while in other parts (namely in renormalization cycles), plateaus have not been lifted \lq sufficiently\rq yet.
+It is essential to perform some version of $\ei_s$ for at least some time $s > 0$, so as to resolve (destroy) wandering pairs that may have been created by $\ed_t$.
 Thus in the presence of renormalization intervals, we may need to lift some plateaus faster than others.
 This subsection explains how this is done.